milvus-io/milvus/docs/design_docs/proxy.md

 between functions or communication between Grpc.
 The log system can be either Pulsar or RocksDb.
 In Milvus Cluster, the communication between components is mostly undertaken by grpc, and the message flow is mostly by Pulsar.

-Therefore, in the original design, Milvus2.0 decoupled the core function of the component and the communication between components.
+Therefore, in the original design, Milvus 2.0 decoupled the core function of the component and the communication between components.
 Taking Proxy as an example, the core function of the Proxy component is determined and has nothing to do with the deployment form.
 In the project's internal/proxy directory, it contains the functions of the core components of Proxy; and internal/distributed/proxy contains the core functions of Proxy in the deployment of cluster distributed